 Yes, one option is to achieve a breast reduction through liposuction.
 This procedure only works for a modest cup reduction between 1-1 ½ cup sizes.
 It is not suitable for moderate breast reductions with good skin elasticity.

-What Our Patients Say at the Harley Clinic, London
+Breast Reduction Patients Reviews at the Harley Clinic, London

 What are the Potential Risks and Complications of Breast Reduction Surgery?

 Potential risks and complications of breast reduction surgery include but are not limited to:

 - Skin and or fat/necrosis

 - Fluid accumulation